productboardlabs/envdoctor/README.md

 ## Introduction

-> ⚠️ This is very early stage of the project... but we're using this in [productboard](https://productboard.com) :)

 This is a framework for easy creation of a set of checks to ensure that environment is correctly set up.

 It's kind of like ESLint for your environment.